 Choosing your wedding photographer is a part of your wedding planning and probably one of the hardest choices for your big day.
 Once your day is over, the cake is eaten, the band have packed up and the bar is closed, all you are left with is those beautiful memories.
 While stories can be passed down to children and grandchildren, having those photos and memories documented is invaluable, and something to cherish for years to come.
-Photographers range in style, price, choices of albums, personalities and so much more, making choosing a photographer can be daunting.
-Anyone with a few hundred pounds can purchase a camera and suddenly call themselves a photographer, so below are some of my tips for how to choose your wedding photographer, I hope they help and feel free to get in contact if you have any questions!
+Photographers range in style, price, choices of albums, personalities and so much more, making choosing a photographer quite daunting.
+Below are some of my tips for how to choose your wedding photographer, I hope they help and feel free to get in contact if you have any questions!

 Tips for How to Choose Your Wedding Photographer:

-- Touch and feel their albums – Your photographer should offer professional quality products from a pro print lab.
+3. Touch and feel their albums – Your photographer should offer professional quality products from a professional print lab.
 An album from a high-street store will not compare to a professionally printed album.
-The photographer will vet the lab beforehand, and the colors will be completely accurate and calibrated to their computer, so they will appear vibrant and completely accurate.
+The photographer will vet the lab beforehand, and the colours will be completely accurate and calibrated to their computer, so they will appear vibrant and completely accurate.

-- Check online reviews – Scour the internet and check out Google, Yelp, and Facebook for online reviews of the photographers.
+7. Check online reviews – Scour the internet and check out Google & Facebook for online reviews of the photographers.
 These reviews are from people with first-hand experience working with the photographer and should be trusted.
 If you begin to see a common complaint thread, move on.

-- Make sure your photographer is insured – Once again, this is a pretty boring tip, but a professional photographer will be insured and carry their own public liability insurance policy.
+12. Make sure your photographer is insured – Once again, this isn’t the most exciting tip, but a professional photographer will be insured and carry their own public liability insurance policy.
 Many times, different venues will require proof of insurance, and if your photographer does not have it, they will not be permitted to photograph inside the venue.

 I hope this helps you with choosing your wedding photographer, you can check out my weddings page here and have a flick through my wedding brochure here!
 If you have any questions feel free to get in contact, I’d love to chat to you!